“Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave

 God wants us to bear with others with the attitudes of verse 12.
 The words “bearing with” signify to hold up against a thing and so to bear with (Matt.
 17:7; 1 Cor.
 4:12; 2 Cor.
 11:1, 4, 19, 20; Heb.
 13:22, etc.).
-“Bearing with” means to be patient with, in the sense of enduring possible difficulty (Eph 4:2).
-God wants us to have enough character in an adverse situation to hold ourselves back from the temptation to let loose and fly at them.
-This is noble self-restraint.
+“Bearing with” means to be patient with in the sense of enduring difficulty (Eph 4:2).
+God wants us to have enough character in an adverse situation with people to hold ourselves back from the temptation to let loose and fly at them.
+This self-control is noble self-restraint.

-“Bear with” means to put up with someone: bear and forebear.
-God expects us to lovingly put up with one another.
-Love gives others latitude.
-That is how husbands and wives get along together.
+“Bear with” means to put up with someone carrying the ideas of bear and forebear.
+God expects us to endure lovingly with one another person’s failures.
+Love gives others latitude when they fail.
+That is how husbands and wives get along together for the long haul.

 Forbearance gives latitude to the failings of other people.

-For human beings to live together, there must be latitude.
+For human beings to live together under duress, there must be latitude with each other.
 What produces latitude?
 Love that can flex; love; love that gives space to others.
-We would not put up with such behavior with someone else, but love enables us to bear with it.
+We would not normally endure such behavior with others, but love enables us to bear with their provocations.
 We lovingly forbear.

 There is no forbearance when there is no love.
-Where people are rigid and do not give an inch, there is no love.
+There is no love where people are rigid and do not give an inch.
 God has not appointed us to remake others.
-They are not going to change.
-We must lovingly bear with their personalities or their lack of it.
-We lovingly put up with idiosyncrasies.
-They have a few queer quirks but so do we.
+If they are not going to change, we must lovingly bear with their personalities or their lack of it.
+We lovingly put up with their idiosyncrasies.
+They have a few queer quirks, but so do we.

-If we do not love them, there will be nothing but friction.
+If we do not love others with their quirks, there will be nothing but friction.
 It is the principle that obtains between husbands and wives.
 They lovingly put up with one another.
-Certain things get on each other’s nerves, but love provides the lubrication so that they can grant latitude.
+Certain things get on each other’s nerves, but love provides lubrication so that they can grant latitude with one another.
 They overlook a great many things because there is love between them.
 If there is no love, friction will become so abrasive that the marriage will split apart.